 3. Motels and Inns

 Budget-friendly options include motels and inns, providing clean and comfortable rooms at affordable rates.
-(See Also: Best Places To Stay In Tucson)
+(See Also: Best Places To Stay When Visiting Glacier National Park)

 4. Campgrounds